How the Towey Clan Got Started

 How is the Towey Surname Pronounced?

-Nowadays the Towey surname is probably most often pronounced with the long “o” to rhyme with “how”.
+Nowadays the Towey surname is probably most often pronounced with the long “o” similar to “towel”.
 Older cousins who grew up around Ballaghaderreen sometimes revert to pronouncing the name in this way but with a modified ending which becomes ” Tow-ah” .
 But the pronunciation is often rhymed with “who” or “two” and this is also widely accepted in view of the connection with Touhy and Tuohy.
 But anyone who chooses to say our surname as rhyming with “hoe” or “toe” is unfamiliar with us.
 When one examines 19th century ship passenger manifests and subsequent documents where variant spellings of Towey, Tuohy, Touhy, etc. emerge, it would appear that many of our own ancestors must have pronounced their surname to rhyme with “two”.